asmeyatsky/traderbot/DEPLOYMENT_TROUBLESHOOTING.md

 4. Ensure the VPC connector is in "READY" state before deployment

 ## Root Cause Identified
-The Docker build was failing due to native dependencies of spaCy and other ML packages.
+1. Docker build was failing due to native dependencies of spaCy and other ML packages.
    Fixed by adding build-essential and cmake to system dependencies and upgrading pip.

+2. Docker build was also failing because setup.py was trying to read README.md which wasn't in the build context.
+   Fixed by copying README.md and src directory before running pip install.